 LASIK is considered an elective procedure by most medical insurers and is not covered under the majority of insurance policies.
 If you have existing medical insurance and are considering refractive surgery, we encourage you to contact your provider and see if they will cover the treatment.
 In some cases, insurance may cover LASIK, but in most cases the patient will have to provide for the cost him or herself.
 Nevertheless, LASIK financing options are available for most patients in such cases.

 CareCredit® is a company that provides patients with credit to help them pay for the cost of LASIK procedures over an agreed upon time frame.
 CareCredit® offers short-term, no-interest LASIK financing plans and low-interest, extended-payment plans.
 Patients can check online to see if their eye surgeon works with CareCredit®.
 As with home purchases and car purchases, elective medical procedures can be expensive and many individuals are unable to pay for them in full.
 Financing companies such as CareCredit® recognize this and provide a solution so that you can receive the treatment you deserve.

-When researching the cost of LASIK eye surgery, it is important to ask surgeons what factors contribute to the cost of LASIK eye surgery.
+When researching the cost of LASIK, it is important to ask surgeons what factors contribute to the pricing.
 If you would like to contact highly qualified LASIK surgeons in your area, please use our DocShop directory.